Take a moment to think about water. How is water important to you? Your home? Your cultural practices? Your well being? Your local environment?

-Welcome to Temple Ambler EarthFest Celebrating the Earth!
-EarthFest, the Ambler Arboretum of Temple University, the Temple Ambler Field Station and our content contributors are kicking off our months-long celebration on UN World Water Day, Tuesday, March 22!
+Welcome to Temple Ambler EarthFest’s online celebration of World Water Day!
+EarthFest, the Temple Ambler Field Station, and the Ambler Arboretum of Temple University and our content contributors are kicking off the celebration on UN World Water Day, Wednesday, March 22!

-We invite you to use the resources, information and activities we are sharing on World Water Day, Earth Day, Arbor Day and every day to think about what water means to you, what the environment means you, what the world means to you.
+We invite you to use the resources, information and activities we are sharing on World Water Day and every day to think about what water means to you, what the environment means you, what the world means to you.
 This is just the start of the conversation.
 You can effect positive change.

 We are so glad you're here!
-Welcome to Celebrating the Earth and World Water Day!
+Welcome to World Water Day!

 Why Water Is So Important

 Water, by its simplest definition, is life.
 Every living thing on Earth requires water to survive.
 Water means different things to different people.
-The conversation on World Water Day centers on what water means to you.
-Why do you think water is so important?
+The conversation on World Water Day centers on solving the global water and sanitation crisis, which will require everyone to do their part.
 To help with this discussion we are sharing information about World Water Day, sustaining water, the water cycle, why water is so essential for human life and more!
 Learn more about Why Water is So Important.

 Protecting Water Resources